intel/memory-usage-analyzer/tests/madvise/README.md

 # Instructions
 madvise-test suite allows benchmarking of zswap with different compression algorithms.
-It loads a data corpus (silesia.tar for example), swap-out all the pages, swap-in all the pages in teh meanwhile monitoring the swap-in and swap-out latency along with the compressed size using bpftool.
+It loads a data corpus (silesia.tar for example), swap-out all the pages, swap-in all the pages in the meanwhile monitoring the swap-in and swap-out latency along with the compressed size using bpftool.

 ## Prerequisite
 #### Hardware